Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 ```

 #### Controller wants to ping the device
-Controller sends this command when it tries to establish latency to the device.
+Controller sends this command to measure the one-way latency of the control plane to a device.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "ping" ,